A complete guide to the best things to do in New York City, including museums, attractions, restaurants, shopping, and more.

 Recommended by Justine from Wanderer of the world

-There are so many attractions and tours to do in New York, but one of the best things to do has to be Gulliver’s Gate in Times Square.
+There are so many attractions and tours to do in New York, but one of the best things to do in New York City has to be Gulliver’s Gate in Times Square.

 It’s an exhibit that is based on Gulliver’s Travels and is essentially lots of miniature models that cover nearly every continent.
-If you like travelling, then you’ll definitely love seeing these models.
+If you like traveling, then you’ll definitely love seeing these models.

 Each model has been handcrafted and they are incredibly detailed.

-Gulliver’s Gate is open everyday from 10am to 8pm and tickets can either be bought on the door for $36 or online in advance for $31.
+Gulliver’s Gate is open every day from 10 am to 8 pm and tickets can either be bought at the door for $36 or online in advance for $31.

 As part of your ticket price, you’ll also be given a souvenir key that you can keep at the end.
 This key can be inserted into various boxes around the exhibit and brings parts of the models to life; you’ll see a digger spring into action, for instance, or spot a boat whizz by.